 The moment you hire full-time employees, you need to start handling payroll taxes.

-Like India, it involves managing a 401K (the equivalent of the provident fund), tax withholding (TDS on Salary), and few more compliances.
+Like India, it involves managing a 401K (the equivalent of the provident fund), tax withholding (TDS on Salary), and few more compliance.
 We haven’t hired any full-time employees yet.
 I will post more details when we do!

 Hiring Contractors

 Hiring part-time contractors on a retainer basis is easy.
 There is no tax withholding involved if the contractor is a US entity.
-So far we haven’t been charged any sales tax by any vendor.
+So far, we haven’t been charged any sales tax by any vendor.

 For independent contractors, we need to submit a form 1099.
 This is the only compliance we need to deal with.
 There are no monthly TDS deductions or quarterly TDS returns like we have in India.